kroganlab/bp_utils/af.template.dir/README.md

 ```

 ### 4) For any incomplete jobs (any time after 2 has started), get scores and save MSAs
-If all goes well, this is not necessary, but some times it is good to run separately to extract scores and save MSAs if things go wrong, or to look at already-completed scores before tasks finish for all 5 models.
+If all goes well, this is not necessary, but sometimes it is good to run separately to extract scores and save MSAs if things go wrong, or to look at already-completed scores before tasks finish for all 5 models.
 Edit task array number, then

 ```
 qsub af.postProcess.sh